amiruddinsiddiqui/ticketops-ai/README.md

-# TicketOps
+# TicketOps AI

-TicketOps is an intelligent ticket management system that leverages AI to automate ticket assignment and classification.
+TicketOps AI is an intelligent ticket management system that leverages AI to automate ticket assignment and classification.
 It uses a modern fullstack architecture with React, Express, and MongoDB, orchestrated by Inngest for background workflows.

 ## 🚀 Features